aphiria/aphiria/README.md

 This works for any media type (eg JSON) that you've registered to your <a href="https://github.com/opulencephp/net#content-negotiation" target="_blank">content negotiator</a>.

-Opulence will scan route variables, and then, if no matches are found, the query string for scalar parameters in your controllers.
+Opulence also supports resolving scalar values in your controller methods.
+It will scan route variables, and then, if no matches are found, the query string for scalar parameters.
 For example, this method will grab `includeDeletedUsers` from the query string and cast it to a `bool`:

 ```php
 class UserController extends Controller